raceintospace/raceintospace/doc/manual/manual.md

 <tr><td>L.M.
 Pilot</td><td>This is added to LM steps of a mission—the actual testing of a lander, or flying it on lunar landings.
 Mostly irrelevant until late in the game.</td></tr>
 <tr><td>E.V.A.</td><td>This is added to spacewalks and lunar EVA.
 Not very important, since these rarely fail in any case.</td></tr>
 <tr><td>Docking</td><td>This is added to attempts at docking.
 Especially helpful midway through the game.</td></tr>
-<tr><td>Endurance</td><td>This is added to Duration steps of duration missions, and astronauts with high EN slightly have less chance of washing out of the space program, unless you set `game_style 1` or `use_endurance 0`.
+<tr><td>Endurance</td><td>This is added to Duration steps of duration missions, and astronauts with high EN have slightly less chance of washing out of the space program, unless you set `use_endurance 0` or `game_style 1`.
 When injured, they also tend to spend less time in the hospital.</td>
   </tr>
 </table>